Nature Preserve

 The River Trail (Length: 0.16 miles)

-The River Trail connects the south end of Ecology Trial with the west end of the Streamside Trail at the River Dock.
+The River Trail connects the south end of Ecology Trail with the west end of the Streamside Trail at the River Dock.
 It follows a sandy ridge along the banks of the scenic St. Joseph river, through a dry forest of oaks, beech, maples, hickories, and sassafras.
 The River Dock is a great place to rest while you enjoy the warm sun and look for fish, great blue herons, bald eagles, and dragonflies.

 The Wilderness Trail (Length: 0.6 miles)